CoCo Vandeweghe: 2016: Second career singles title, first doubles title

 Vandeweghe traveled to Brisbane, where she represented the US at Fed Cup.
 Her decisive win over Samantha Stosur meant that the U.S. team would return to World Group stages in 2017.
 After Fed Cup, Vandeweghe lost in the first rounds of Madrid and Rome.
 At the French Open, she won her first clay-court match of the season, beating Naomi Broady in three sets.
 In her round two match, she faced Irina-Camelia Begu, where she lost in 3 hours and 37 minutes despite serving for the match.
 In mixed doubles, Vandeweghe paired up with Bob Bryan.
 They reached the quarterfinals, where they lost to French duo Kristina Mladenovic and Pierre-Hugues Herbert.

 Vandeweghe found form in the grass-court season.
 She won her second WTA title at the Rosmalen Open.
 She beat Indy de Vroome, Nao Hibino, Evgeniya Rodina, Madison Brengle, and finally, Kristina Mladenovic, 7–5, 7–5, to win the title.
-It was her second title overall, and the second title at the Rosmalen Grass Court Championships, having won the tournament in 2014.
+It was her second title overall, and the second title at the Rosmalen Open, having won the tournament in 2014.

 She then played at the Birmingham Classic, where she beat world No. 3 and top seed Agnieszka Radwańska, Christina McHale and Yanina Wickmayer, before losing to Barbora Strýcová and thus ending her eight-match winning streak.
 After this tournament, her ranking rose to a career-high of No. 30.
 At the Wimbledon Championships, Vandeweghe was seeded at a Grand Slam tournament for the first time as No. 27.
 She made the second week for the second straight year.
 She beat Bondarenko, Babos, and sixth-seeded Vinci before losing to eventual quarterfinalist and 21st seed Anastasia Pavlyuchenkova in the fourth round.
 Her win over Vinci was her fourth top-ten victory in 2016.

 Vandeweghe struggled for the remainder of the 2016 season, registering just two more wins; over Nicole Gibbs in Stanford at the Bank of the West Classic, where she was the fourth seed, and over Sara Errani in Cincinnati.